 Worried people won’t find you in an emergency?
 Then switch your phone to “do not disturb,” and select only a few trusted people to call.
-When battling leukemia, I made two close friends my envoys for communicating with the outside world until I felt mentally and emotionally strong enough.
+While battling leukemia, I made two close friends my envoys for communicating with the outside world until I felt mentally and emotionally strong enough.

-2. Mind the Gap
+2. Mind the gap

 Often, there’s a gap between our goals and our beliefs.
 As you move forward reorganizing your lifestyle, be mindful of life itself.